Logo close icon

 Sign up now to receive more information about studying at Middlesex University London.

-This master's degree allows you understand how psychology is applied to physical health and psychological wellbeing, and mental and physical ill health.
+This master's degree will help you understand how psychology is applied to physical health and psychological wellbeing, and mental and physical ill health.
 You'll also focus on health promotion and health behaviour change.

 During the course you will study counselling skills; interventions to promote health and well-being and to treat mental ill health; chronic illness and its management; health promotion and health behaviour change; and research methods.